ComScore

 • Time Commitment: 1 hour

-• Why We Love It: crowd-pleaser, special occasion-worthy, high protein, one pan
+• Why I Love It: crowd-pleaser, special occasion-worthy, high protein, one pan

 Behold, the quintessential meal for a summer dinner party.
-This feast takes just one hour from start to finish, since we limited the shellfish to shrimp and littleneck clams.
+This feast takes just one hour from start to finish, since the shellfish is limited to shrimp and littleneck clams.

 58. Parmesan-Ranch Chicken Thighs